 4. Nose spray – This is one I wouldn’t have thought of, but a fellow travel enthusiast of mine Sasha Kinch, who is just back from six months of backpacking around the world, said “Using ‘Vicks First Defence nasal spray’ is amazing when travelling, perfect for any crowded situations.
 One or two squirts up your nose (don’t breath in too deep!) will act as a barrier to germs.
 I’m convinced it’s why I didn’t get sick once when travelling“.

-Another option is to bring a packed lunch from home in your hand luggage – you CAN do this, I have tried and tested it!
-Last month I brought a turkey sandwich all the way to the Canary Islands from Portlaoise.
-(Okay, so it didn’t get eaten but still, it was an experiment!)
+Another option is to bring a packed lunch from home in your hand luggage – you CAN do this, I have tried and tested it.
+Once food is sealed or in a container, it is generally no problem to bring through.

 7. If you do decide to bring them just remember that you can only bring 100ml BOTTLES or less in your carry on.
-You can get reusable travel bottles everywhere these days, Primark are doing great sets at the moment.
+This includes sunblock and mouisturizer etc.

 9. Bring a small blanket – if you have room, bring a small blanket with you (or a really big scarf!).
 It really does make a flight so much more comfortable.
 Most of the long haul flights will provide them, but for shorter European flights it is still nice to have something to keep you warm, especially when they crank up the cool air conditioning!